Building relationships in business should be your goal

 Well, this is the reason Dr. Ivan Misner created BNI.
 He didn’t care for the mercenary groups that sell, sell, sell.
 Nor, did he like the social groups where it’s happy hour and hors d’oeuvre, and more importantly, no business being done.

 BNI was born with the philosophy of “Givers Gain.”
-Ivan wanted to put together a group that had focus on business but wasn’t mercenary.
-In addition a group that had a focus on relationships, that was somewhat social but also had a level of accountability.
-Focusing on building business the relational way.
-Relationships first is the glue that holds BNI together and what makes it so successful.
+Ivan wanted to put together a group that had a focus on business but wasn’t mercenary.
+In addition, a group that had a focus on relationships, that was somewhat social but also had a level of accountability.
+Focusing on building a business the relational way.
+Putting relationships first is the glue that holds BNI together and what makes it so successful.

 Do you have Sales Tourette’s?